pcingola/bds/src/manual/docs/logging.md

 ### Disappearing tasks
 Sometimes tasks just disappear from clusters.
-This is far more common than most people think, particularly if there is some issues with the cluster (nodes malfuntioning, nodes being purged, cluster management software issues, etc.)
+This is far more common than most people think, particularly if there is some issues with the cluster (nodes malfunctioning, nodes being purged, cluster management software issues, etc.)

 Sometimes clusters fail in ways that the cluster management system is unable to detect, let alone report the error.
 It can happen that tasks disappear without any trace from the cluster (this is not as rare as you may think, particularly when executing thousands of tasks per pipeline).